 • Dave picked up the call, Alice & Dave talked and either party ends the call.

 Webex Calling generates six CDR records.
-The table below explains the CDR field names and data representations (CDR1 to CDR6).
+The following table explains the CDR field names and data representations (CDR1 to CDR6).

 Call with multiple redirection flows table in Calling Detailed Call History report.

-• The calling number always conveys the actual calling party, and it is not modified by any redirections.
+• The calling number always conveys the actual calling party, and it’s not modified by any redirections.

 • CDR3, CDR4 (CallForwardBusy), Redirecting number = Bob’s number.
 Related reason=CallForwardBusy and Redirect reason=UserBusy.